Sarati: External history

 As Tolkien strove to create a world that would feel authentic, he realized that for that to be possible, he must invent accompanying scripts for his languages.
 And, being a perfectionist, he acknowledged that a fully-fledged writing system could not have just appeared out of nowhere.
 Therefore, he set out to create a series of scripts for the elves as well as for the humans and dwarves that would indicate a certain degree of evolution and development.
 The first script for the elves was the Sarati which eventually developed into Tengwar by Fëanor.

-Known as the first writing system of Arda, Sarati was invented by the Ñoldorin chronicler Rúmil of Valinor in the Valian Year of 1179.
+Known as the first writing system of Arda, Sarati was in the fiction invented by the Ñoldorin chronicler Rúmil of Valinor in the Valian Year 1169 of the First Age.
 It was he "who first achieved fitting signs for the recording of speech and song" The writing system is officially called Sarati as each letter of the script represents a "sarat".
 However, Tolkien sometimes called the writing system "The Tengwar of Rúmil", where the word tengwar means "letters" in Quenya.
 "Sarati" is the Quenya name for Rúmil's script.

-Upon marrying and getting a job as an assistant on the Oxford English Dictionary (OED), Tolkien began to keep a diary that was written exclusively using the "alphabet of Rúmil".
+Upon marrying and getting a job as an assistant on the Oxford English Dictionary, Tolkien began to keep a diary that was written exclusively using the "alphabet of Rúmil".
 It has been described as a script that looks like a "mixture of Hebrew, Greek, and Pitman's shorthand."